SystemsApproach/private5g/arch.rst

 authentication exchange is initially in the clear since the Base Station to UE link is not yet secure.

 Once the UE and Core-CP are satisfied with each other's identity, the Core-CP informs the other components of the parameters they will need to service the UE (Step 3).
-This includes: (a) instructing the Core-UP to initialize the user plane (e.g., assign an IP address to the UE and set the appropriate QCI parameter); (b) instructing the Base Station to establish an encrypted channel to the UE; and (c) giving the UE the symmetric key it will need to use the encrypted channel with the Base Station.
+This includes: (a) instructing the Core-UP to initialize the user plane (e.g., assign an IP address to the UE and set the appropriate level of service); (b) instructing the Base Station to establish an encrypted channel to the UE; and (c) giving the UE the symmetric key it will need to use the encrypted channel with the Base Station.
 The symmetric key is encrypted using the public key of the UE (so only the UE can decrypt it, using its secret key).
 Once complete, the UE can use the end-to-end user plane channel through the Core-UP (Step 4).

 There are three additional details of note about this process.
 First, the secure control channel between the UE and the Core-CP set up